Packeteers/GoldDust/doc/Packages.md

 A package may optionally have a install script (as `package.py`).
-This script contains a class that extends `golddust.packages.InstallScript` which implements the `pre_install` and `post_install` methods.
-These allow a package to run code before or after it's been installed.
-An example of the use of this is the Minecraft Forge package, which needs to make modifications to the Minecraft JAR.
+This script contains a class that extends `golddust.packages.InstallScript` which implements the `pre_install`, `post_install`, and `munge_jar` methods.
+These allow a packageto run code before or after it's been installed.
+An example of the use of thisis the Minecraft Forge package, which needs to make modifications to theMinecraft JAR.

 The contents of the `game` are extracted to the `.minecraft` (or equivalent) folder of the instance.